Drug Discovery

 - Funds are non-transferable.

-To start an application, go to the ProposalCentral website at proposalcentral.com.
+To start a letter of intent, go to the ProposalCentral website at proposalcentral.com.
 If you are a new user of ProposalCentral, follow the link “Create an Account” and complete the registration process.
 If you are already a registered user, login with your username and password.
 If you have forgotten your password, click the “Forgot your Password?” link.

 Once you are logged in, please click the “Professional Profile” tab at the top and complete steps 1-11 or update with your current information.
 Your name, degrees, position/title, academic rank, department, and address will be pulled from this page in ProposalCentral.